FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 - notification
 - settings
-- netconf-subscription
+- subscription

 Notifications are stored in the **notification table**.
 It contains the following columns:

-- stream name - name of the notification stream - NETCONF stream name or UniConfig-specific stream name
+- stream name - name of the notification stream
-- node id - node id of the NETCONF device for NETCONF notifications or identifier of UniConfig instance in case of other types of notifications
+- node id - node id of the NETCONF/gNMI device or identifier of UniConfig instance in case of other types of notifications
-- identifier - name of the YANG notification
+- identifier - name of the YANG notification for NETCONF or path to the received config top node for gNMI
 - body - full notification body in JSON format
 - event time - time when notification was generated